About Planning Policy

 The Council had been through the process of producing a new Local Plan, however the decision was taken to withdraw the Local Plan and it was formally withdrawn on the 11th November 2013.
 The formal letter to the Planning Inspectorate can be viewed here.

+The Council consulted on its Local Plan Issues and Options Document May 2014.
+Forty five responses were received and they can be viewed via this link.
 Whilst a new Local Plan is developed this HBC Policy Framework has been produced to show where it is considered that saved policies from the 2006 Local Plan are in conformity with the National Planning Policy Framework.

 The five Tees Valley local authorities prepared Joint Minerals and Waste Development Plan Documents (DPDs) to set out planning policies and site allocations on minerals and waste developments until 2026.
 The Tees Valley authorities formally adopted this DPD on the 15th September 2011.
 For more details click here.